 The village is part of the network of routes that are marked as 'Leisure Drives' for touring the unspoilt Warwickshire countryside.
-Some of the sights to be enjoyed in Wilmcote and in approaching the village feature the unique historic landscape: Mary Arden's Farm and Palmer's Farm, the Masons Arms and the stone cottages, and the distant view of Gipsy Hall Farm.
+Some of the sights to be enjoyed in Wilmcote and in approaching the village feature the unique historic landscape: Mary Arden's House and Palmer's Farm, the Masons Arms and the stone cottages, and the distant view of Gipsy Hall Farm.
 Visitors and locals can enjoy both walking through the village or along its outskirts and refreshing themselves at the Masons Arms or The Mary Arden pub.
 Public rights of way are also valued (such as those leading alongside the fields to Billesley, behind the Glebe Estate up to Marsh Road, and from Aston Hill across to Gipsy Hall Farm and the Wilmcote Quarry).
 Other open spaces include the Village Green, and the Council-owned field in the Glebe Estate and the areas of green bordering the Glebe and the Aston Cantlow Road.
-Natural England and English Heritage also emphasise the importance of public 'sight lines' of green and open spaces for residents within a community, which Wilmcote amply furnishes along all its approaches to the village and in the elements of green infrastructure that penetrate the village itself.
+Natural England and English Heritage also emphasise the importance of public 'sight lines' of green and open spaces for residents within a community, which Wilmcote amply furnishes along all its approaches to the village and in the 'green fingers' mentioned above that penetrate the village itself.

+Policy WP4 will be used to ensure that this network of green infrastructure is maintained, enhanced and amended where necessary to implement Policy WP15.
 Developers will be encouraged to enhance the existing network of green infrastructure and to create new areas of green infrastructure or new links to existing green infrastructure networks.
 This policy has been prepared using the "Green Infrastructure Study for the Stratford-on-Avon District" (2011).